The March on Washington emphasized the need to improve race relations, which had not occurred in the hundred years since the end of slavery.

 A crowd of nearly two hundred and fifty thousand African Americans and other concerned citizens assembled near the Lincoln Memorial on August 28, 1963, for jobs and freedom.
-They were inspired by the words of Freedom Rider John Lewis, who demanded freedom at any cost; Byron Rustin, who played a significant role in organizing the event; and Dr. Martin Luther King, Jr.'s historic "I Have a Dream" Speech, which was heard around the world.
+They were uplifted by the words of Freedom Rider John Lewis, who demanded freedom at any cost; Byron Rustin, who played a significant role in organizing the event; and Dr. Martin Luther King, Jr.'s historic "I Have a Dream" Speech, which was heard around the world.

 Other dignitaries shared the podium for the historic event.
 Civil Rights icon A. Phillip Randolph, who had hoped for such a march since the 1940s, ensured it went off without a hitch, while Gospel legend Mahalia Jackson graced the audience with her singing ability.
 Ossie Davis, Ruby Dee, and other celebrities were also present.
 It propelled the burgeoning Civil Rights Movement to new heights.